-You know that your phone knows where you’re located.
-This is how your GPS works, how Find My Friends sees your location and why you get local ads on Facebook and Google.
+You understand that your phone knows where you’re located.
+This is how GPS works, how Find My Friends sees your location and why you get local ads on Facebook and Google.
 That location data, just like other data on your phone, is a hot commodity for internet marketers in today’s digital economy.

-In fact, “targeted advertising” is one of the biggest enterprises on the web.
+In fact, targeted advertising is one of the biggest enterprises on the web.
 Companies are eager to serve you ads for products you’re likely to buy, and that data helps them hit their mark.
 Some companies have even made this their primary business model.
 Tap or click here to see one shocking way Facebook tracks your data.

 1. Tweak your phone’s location settings

 You can prevent iOS and Android from tracking you, but companies don’t make it easy.
 The feature is buried inside your devices’ privacy settings and, by default, it records your daily routine.

 Known as “Frequent Locations,” it keeps track of where you are and how long you stay there.
 It even knows where you live and work based on how long you’re there and the number of times you visit.

 If you find this unsettling, you can turn the feature off.
 Here are the basic steps, but depending on your specific model and operating system, you may need to follow a different set of instructions.